w11dcard/automation-scripts/README.md

-# Automation Scripts
+# Automation Scripts 🔧

 PowerShell scripts for automating repetitive development tasks.

 ## Scripts Overview

-- **setup-nextjs.ps1:** Script for creating a Next.js website.
+- **setup-nextjs.ps1:** Quickstart and setup a Vite-powered web project.
-- **setup-vite.ps1:** Script for creating a Vite website.
+- **setup-vite.ps1:** Quickstart and setup a Vite-powered web project.
-- **initial-commit.ps1:** Script for making an initial commit to a GitHub repository.
+- **initial-commit.ps1:** Make an initial commit to a GitHub repository.
+- **tree.ps1:** Custom implementation of the `tree` command for Windows, excluding large files.

 ## Getting Started